software-assignments-spring2022/final-project-coinmaster/UX-DESIGN.md

 ### Portfolio Page:
 <img src="ux-design/Portfolio.png" width="300"/>
-The screen for loggin users to invest virtually on cryptocurrencies.
+The screen for virtual investment on cryptocurrencies.
+Users are required to log in before accessing it.